 THE JEW AND TITHING

-First let us clear up a misconception that many have concerning the Jewish religion.
-The Jews do not practice the paying of tithes as a part of their religious system.
-The Jews do not tithe today, because there is no one to pay the tithe to.
+First let us clear up a misconception that many have about the Jewish religion.
+The Jews do not practice the paying of tithes as part of their religious system.
+The Jews do not tithe today, because there is no one to whom to pay the tithe.